Enochflames/Todo-App/README.md

 3. **Delete a task**: Click the trash icon next to a task to delete it.
 4. **Filter tasks**: Use the filter buttons (`All`, `Active`, `Completed`) to display tasks based on their completion status.

+## Contributing

+Contributions are welcome!
+If you find a bug or want to suggest a feature, feel free to open an issue or submit a pull request.